xcoderzach/LiveView/docs/api.md

 LiveView API Documentation
 ==========================

-###LiveView Constructor

-#####LiveView(template, data, callback, scope)
+##LiveView

+#####LiveView(template, data[, scope])

 Constructs a new live view from a template.
-The `template` may be a template url, css selector, or html.  `data` refers to the data with which the live view is initialized.
-The `set` method is used to update the live view.  `scope` is an array of strings that describes the scope, the elements over which the live view can act, of the live view.
+The `template` may be a template url, css selector, or html.  `data` refers to the data with which the live view is initialized. `scope` is an array of strings that describe the scope of the live view variables.
 If omitted, LiveView will assume the default scope, "main."

 ###changeTemplate

 #####LiveView.changeTemplate(template)

 Changes the template used by the live view to the one specified.
+This can be used to hotswap templates during development.
+######TODO: Make hotswapping possible

 ###find

 #####LiveView.find(selector)

-Returns elements of a certain type from polymorphic subviews.
+Returns elements that match selector.
+Finds elements in current view as well as elements in any polymorphic subviews.

 ###set

 #####LiveView.set(name, value)
+#####LiveView.set(JSONObject)

 Sets the value or values of an element `name` to `value`.
+If a single object is passed, set each key in `JSONObject` to its value.

 ###remove